All About Singly Linked List

 Case 2: Node Exits in the List

 In this case we must traverse the list to reach the last Node.
-The Last Node is the one whose next
+The Last Node is the one whose next attribute is None.
+There is where we use While loop.

-In the loop body, we update a temp variable that was initialized to self.head
+In the loop body, we update a temp variable that was initialized to self.head.

 Implementation